R2 Loss: Range Restriction Loss for Model Compression and Quantization: Conclusion

 \section{Conclusion}

-In this paper, we introduced range regularization as an effective technique to get rid of outliers in the weight distribution during training.
-This serves as a good initialization for state of the art quantization aware training and compression strategies, therefore can be coupled with any of them.
-This helps to augment the accuracy gained from such quantization aware training and compression techniques.
-With the three proposed formulations of range-regularization we wanted to demonstrate that there can multiple approaches of defining $R^2$ and the final metric depends on these formulations.
-We also demonstrated how the proposed method converts a normally distributed weight to a more desired uniform distribution for model quantization.
-Finally, we establish that range regularization doesn't affect the performance of the floating point models as well and in some over parameterized models it also has a regularization effect to address over-fitting.
-While being beneficial to model compression and quantization range regularization is sensitive to parameters like range regularization weight, selection of initial margin width for margin range regularization and selection of $\alpha$ for soft-min-max regularization.
-We also observe that for some quantization techniques like EWGS the incremental benefit of applying range regularization is marginal especially at higher bits. { }
+In this paper, we introduced \fname~as an effective technique to get rid of outliers in the weight distribution during training.
+This serves as a good initialization for state of the art post training quantization, quantization aware training and compression strategies, therefore can be coupled with any of them.
+This helps to augment the accuracy gained from such techniques and is invariant to the quantization or compression algorithm.
+With the three proposed formulations of \name~we wanted to demonstrate that there can multiple approaches of defining \name~and the final metric depends on these formulations.
+We also demonstrated how the proposed method converts a wide weight range distribution to a more densely-packed distribution for model quantization.
+While full-precision accuracy with \name~can be slightly regressed as it penalizes outlier weights, \name~significantly improves quantization and compression accuracy, especially for lower bit.